Aïssata Kane: Politics

 In 1957, the final year of her secondary education, Kane formed a group for the promotion of girls' education, called the Comité pour la fréquentation scolaire féminine ("Committee for Female School Attendance").
 Her efforts received criticism from both Mauritanian and Senegalese sources, but she defended the group on the grounds that women's education was justified by Islamic law.
 In 1961, Kane helped to found the Union Nationale des Femmes de Mauritanie (UNFM; "National Union of the Women of Mauritania"), Mauritania's first national women's organisation.
 She represented the UNFM at a 1962 meeting of the Conference des Femmes Africaines (CFA; "Conference of African Women"), a Pan-African women's group, and subsequently went to work for that organisation in Algeria, living in Algiers for several years.
 She was also involved with the Women's International Democratic Federation (WIDF), attending its 1968 conference in Helsinki, Finland.

-One of the co-founders of the UNFM was Mariem Daddah, the wife of President Moktar Ould Daddah.
+One of the co-founders of the UNFM was Mariem Daddah, the First Lady of Mauritania and wife of President Moktar Ould Daddah.
 The UNFM was eventually integrated into the Mauritanian People's Party (PPM; the country's sole legal political party at the time), and became known as the Mouvement National Féminin (MNF; "National Women's Movement").
 Kane became a high-ranking MNF official, and was responsible for the publication of its magazine, Marienou.
 She was also elected to the executive council of the PPM's youth wing in 1966.
 Having gained a reputation as a "powerful public speaker and a gifted organiser", Kane was added to Daddah's cabinet in August 1975, becoming Minister for the Protection of the Family and Social Affairs.
 She was Mauritania's first female cabinet minister.
 However, Daddah's government was overthrown by a military coup in July 1978, and Kane was excluded from the new ministry.

 Another woman was not appointed to cabinet until 1987, under President Maaouya Ould Sid'Ahmed Taya.